redwoodjs/learn.redwoodjs.com/README_TRANSLATION_GUIDE.md

 ## Roles

-There are two roles in which you can help out.

 | Role        | Description                                                  | Language Proficiency                                        |
 | ----------- | ------------------------------------------------------------ | ----------------------------------------------------------- |
 | Translator  | Translate content in Crowdin from English to target language | English: Intermediate+ <br />Target: Native level preferred |